Fl0xy/tamagojamy/README.md

 # Tamagojamy

-A fast paced action tamagotchi done in 3 days for the 46th Ludum Dare in colaboration with [Akronsus](https://github.com/Akronsus)
+A fast paced action tamagotchi done in 3 days for the 46th Ludum Dare in collaboration with [Akronsus](https://github.com/Akronsus)

 ![screenshot of the game Tamagojamy](assets/screenshot.png)